tloehrlmu/PageTest/README.md

 The changes will only be made public if *build.zsh* is called in the git *main* branch.
 <span style="color: red">
-General remark: It is important to run this with the activated python enviroment in the terminal you use to program the jupyternotebooks.</span>
+General remark: It is important to run this with the activated python enviroment you use to program the notebooks.</span>

 # How to organize Chapters?
 1. First a general explanation how jupyter-book works.
 The `_toc.yml` file is the organizer keeping everything at bay and defining the structure.\